treetertot/collapser-wfc/README.md

 # collapser-wfc
 Collapser-wfc is a basic wave function collapse built on my collapser library.
-It is strictly locally similar, but not even loosely globally similar.
+It is strictly locally similar.
-I plan on adding some glaobal similarity in the next update.
+Patterns can be given a weight that increases the chance of being chosen, but it may not be very accurate.